A prime example...April 2026

 Valerian and I are not in sink.
 It makes me "wired- tired."

-Where as I have clients that can take it, and it puts them right to sleep.
+The majority of clients I have can take it without issue, it relaxes them and puts them right to sleep.

-Sadly, I don't use it in my formula's unless someone has used it before and had a good experience with it.
+Sadly, I don't use valerian in my formula's unless someone has used it before and had a good experience with it.
 I've made it a "upon request" ingredient.

 For folks that have had my experience with it and have trouble taking it, I find skullcap (Scutellaria) can be a lovely alternative, unless of course your allergic to plants in the Lamiaceae/ mint family.